Ranges from £

 Ask anyone who has even the tiniest knowledge about cars if they have heard of Smart, and the answer will be yes.
-This is the car maker that reinvented the small car with its fantastic little models, and the Fortwo Cabrio is one of them.
+This is the car maker that reinvented the small car with its fantastic little models, and the Fortwo Coupe is one of them.
 Room for a cosy 2 people and a fuel return of around 64 mpg, this car offers you a real choice if it’s very small that you’re after.
-Talk to us today about a Smart Fortwo Cabrio contract hire.
+Talk to us today about a Smart Fortwo Coupe lease deal.

 Arguably, it’s the car this model should always have been.

 It seems odd to be using a stick shift in this car, particularly after so many years of smart telling us that truly urbanised motoring really needs an automated change.
 Fortwo owners can still have that, even with the entry-level 71bhp 1.
 0-litre model, providing they pay the significant premium necessary to have the three cylinder petrol unit mated with the brand’s ‘twinamic’ 6-speed auto ‘box.

 The fortwo in its most straightforward form, with a conventional manual gearbox, an ordinary clutch and an ordinary stick, a little notchy though its five ratios and rather incongruously marshalled by a gearlever straight out of the Renault parts bin.
 If you’re quick with it and risk a plummeting score from the eco read-out on the dash, then 62mph from rest can be reached in 14.
 4 seconds, a result that doesn’t really in any way reward all the thrashy effort required from what is, after all, rather an old engine, one carried over from the previous generation model range.